Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 The resort town of Harrison Hot Springs celebrates Canada Day with family-friendly festivities all day.

-In 2025 the day includes a Pet Parade at 10:30 am and the main parade beginning at 5:00 pm.
+The day typically includes a Pet Parade at 10:30 am and the main parade beginning at 5:00 pm.
 There’s also a pancake breakfast, live entertainment and children’s activities.
 The event in Harrison Hot Springs includes fireworks at 10:00 pm too.

 Tourism Harrison & Sasquatch Museum